 Except as provided in this Ppart to implement the Program, the provisions of Parts 1, 2, 3 and 4, of this Chapter 126, shall apply.
-The Director shall establish rules that specify the manner in which conflicts between the provisions of Parts 1, 2, 3, or 4 of this Chapter are to be resolved.
+The Director shall establish rules that specify the manner in which conflicts between the provisions of Parts 1, 2, 3, or 4 of this

+Chapter are to be resolved.

-Service Grants and Art in Public Places), Subpart A (Cultural Service Grant Program) and Subpart B (Art in Public Places Program), Chapter 118 (City Grants), Ordinance Code.
+Section 6.
+Creating a new Part 6 (Cultural Service Grants and Art in Public Places), Subpart A (Cultural Service Grant Program) and Subpart B (Art in Public Places Program), Chapter 118 (City Grants), Ordinance Code.
 A new Part 6 (Cultural Service Grants and Art in Public Places), Subpart A (Cultural Service Grant Program) and Subpart B (Art in Public Places Program), Chapter 118 (City Grants), Ordinance Code, is hereby created to read as follows: